Nikitapal9/PZS_sub/README.md

 •	Set up the scene exactly as it is to be presented in 3D.

-•	To generate the 3D object, use the command:' save filename.gltf ', or select ' File - Export image - GLTF... ' and save the
+•	To generate the 3D object, use the command:' save filename.gltf ', or select ' File - Export image - GLTF... ' and save the file.

 ## GitHub
 For any issues with GitHub accounts, please visit the documentation of GitHub (https://docs.github.com/en)